by Ken Liu

 “Get out,” I tell him.
 Naked, he scrambles past me and disappears down the hall.

 I hand the ponygirl the bottle of green pills.
 “Run and hide.”

 I expect her to shrink away, curl up in the corner, and hide her face.
 That’s usually what werks do after I disable their owners.
 Most of them are too low-functioning to really understand what’s happening, and even the high-functioning ones, like birds caged for too long or dogs kicked too often, can’t act.
 Though the risk of being discovered increases with every extra minute I linger at the scene of the crime, I always feel compelled — like I’m acting out a script —to stay and caress the werks, whispering to them again and again that they have to get up and go, and learn to live in the world out there.
-Often, they won’t leave no matter what I tell them, and I have to abandon them to be recaptured.
+Often, they won’t leave no matter what I tell them, and I have to abandon to be recaptured.